krontech/chronos-updates/doc/PACKAGES.md

 to run your executable.

 The second block defines the metadata for a specific package that is built from these sources.
-This blick must at least specify the name of the package that is to be built as well as a description, and any packages that must be installed on the system in order to run the desired software.
+This block must at least specify the name of the package that is to be built as well as a description, and any packages that must be installed on the system in order to run the desired software.
 You may specify more than one package to be built from a single source package.